 After Ginger calls Nicky when Ace finds out where she has taken their daughter, Nicky heads over to Ace's house and admonishes Sam for not calling him when Amy was kidnapped, saying that uneasy business relationship aside this is a family matter.

-Lester's fate is never shown, he just kinda disappears after he attempts to kidnap Ace's daughter.
+Lester's fate is never shown, he just kinda disappears after he goes with Ginger in attempting to take Ace's daughter.
 In the original script, Lester was supposed to be shot in the desert by Nicky as a favor for Sam.

 Frankie mentions that his lie to Remo about Nicky and Ginger could get him killed if the bosses found out.
 By the end of the movie, there's no way they haven't found out about the affair.
 It's never stated if the mob bosses punished Frankie for lying about it though his penance might have been having to kill Nicky and Dominic himself.